 You may instinctively know what to write next.
 If so, go ahead and put pen to paper and let the ink flow.

-However, for many of us, it’s very rare that we actually check in with ourselves and our own needs so being asked to write what we’re feeling can be a challenge.
+However, for many, checking in with ourselves and our own needs is rare so being asked to write what we’re feeling can be a challenge.

 Here are a couple of ways that can help you kick-start your journal writing: